Stay productive and engaged from anywhere

 Focus on thoughtful engagement

 Team spaces and main offices don’t have to be physical to be meaningful and engaging.
-The average user of Slack is engaged with Slack for nine hours per day, because it quickly becomes the default ‘main office’, where you come to do your work and get the information that you need to have the biggest effect.
+The average user of Slack is engaged with Slack for nine hours per day because it quickly becomes the default “main office,” where you come to do your work and get the information you need to make the most impact.

 - Video chats don’t have to be formal meetings.
-You can start a voice call or a video call right in Slack, so when messages aren’t enough, you can take a minute to talk it through.
+You can start a voice call or a video call right in Slack so when messages aren’t enough, you can take a minute to talk it out.

 - Be mindful of what’s in your background.
-Adorable pets and nice views are usually fine, but a glaring sun behind you, or a lot of clutter?
+Adorable pets and nice views are usually fine, but a glaring sun behind you or a lot of clutter?
 Not so much.
-When life happens, Zoom, a Slack partner, offers handy virtual backgrounds.
+When life happens, Zoom, a Slack partner, features handy virtual backgrounds.

 - Dress for the occasion.
-Sure, one benefit of telecommuting is a more relaxed dress code, but professionalism will surely suffer if you’re always on video meetings dressed for the gym rather than the office.
+Sure, one benefit of telecommuting is a more relaxed dress code, but professionalism will surely suffer if you’re always on video meetings dressed for the gym versus the office.

 5. Creating connections